Estimated reading time: 17 minutes

-We all know that going meatless is a great way to stick to a food budget but not everyone likes meatless meals.
+Going meatless is a great way to stick to a food budget, but not everyone likes meatless meals.

-Many times I’ve mentioned meatless and friends say that there is no way their spouse or kids would eat a meal without meat.
+I’ve often mentioned meatless, and friends say there is no way their spouse or kids would eat a meal without meat.

-If you don’t mind them this is a great way to cut back on expenses and try new recipes that you may not have thought of.
+If you don’t mind them, this is a great way to reduce expenses and try new recipes.

 Inexpensive meals such as my Lentil Sloppy Joe recipe is a hit with many of my readers.

-Lentils are inexpensive to buy and you can use them in a variety of dishes.
+Lentils are inexpensive, and you can use them in various dishes.

-Other inexpensive meals that are meatless that will stretch your food budget
+Other inexpensive meals that are meatless will stretch your food budget.